TomfromBerlin/Debian-Pihole-Unbound/README.md

 ##### _The hard way_

 just in case `unbound-resolvconf.service` is needed someday.
-You need to modify `/etc/resolvconf.conf`.
+In this case you need to modify `/etc/resolvconf.conf`.
 At the very end of the file you will find the following line:

 `unbound_conf=/etc/unbound/unbound.conf.d/resolvconf_resolvers.conf`